BCDA-APS/streamMail/README.md

 ## Requirements

-Screens use timer screens from std module
+streamDevice: IOC interfaces with sendmail using stream.
+More info here: https://paulscherrerinstitute.github.io/StreamDevice/ std module: Screens use timer screens from std module.
+More info here: https://github.com/epics-modules/std

 ## Adding to an existing IOC